woodshop/woodshop.github.io/participants.md

 	<a href="/images/dominguez.jpg"><img width="400" src="/images/dominguez.jpg" alt=""></a>
 </figure>

-[Carlos Dominguez](http://charlossound.wordpress.com/) is an alum of Dartmouth's Digital Musics program and a Research Assistant in Dartmouth's Film & Media Studies Department.
+[Carlos Dominguez](http://charlossound.wordpress.com/) works on a variety of different projects that involve chamber music, laptop performances, and sound installations.
+Most recently he has been interested in the uses of visible light in musical performances and compositions.
+He is currently a research assistant at Dartmouth College on a project with Jodie Mack.

 ### Description
-Carlos will give a tutorial on making a hybrid analog/digital device for reading light data for creative expression.
+Carlos will give a tutorial on making a hybrid digital/analog device for reading visible light data and discuss how it can be used for installation and performance art.
+In collaboration with Alexander Dupuis, the device will be incorporated into a performance at the Workshop in the Woods.

 ## Alex Dupuis